PR0123/MIDIKeyboard/README.md

 In [this file](firstAttempt.swift) I added modifier that fails when touch originated outside of it.
 Can a SwiftUI View react to touches outside of its frame?

 # Final goal
 To implement a MIDI keyboard View to use with SwiftUI to record MIDI files.
+I am looking for an answer to [the main question](https://developer.apple.com/forums/thread/721023) to start with.
+Then a possible implementation could be:

 MIDIKeyboard(fromMIDIKey: UInt8, toMIDIKey: UInt8) { midiEvent in
   //handle Midi events, e.g. record.